-What if there is a Delay in the Cognitive Development of your Child?
+What If There Is a Delay in the Cognitive Development of Your Child?

-Sometimes due to certain reasons, there may be a delay in cognitive development of your baby and some of the reasons are as follows:
+Sometimes due to certain reasons, there may be a delay in the cognitive development of your baby and some of the reasons are as follows:

-- If your baby has had a major illness, then there may be a delay in achieving various milestones.
+- If your baby has had a major illness, there may be a delay in achieving various milestones.

-Activities to Improve the Cognitive Development Of your Baby
+Activities to Improve Your Baby’s Cognitive Development

 Here are some activities that you may help improve your baby’s cognitive development:

-1. Get Some Music In Life
+1. Get Some Music in Life

-2. Fun With Colours And Shapes
+2. Fun With Colours and Shapes

-3. Fun With Noises And Sounds
+3. Fun With Noises and Sounds

-Help your baby identify and know about various sounds and noises that are heard through the day such as the sound of the chirping bird, car, train etc.
+Help your baby identify and know about various sounds and noises that are heard through the day, such as the sound of the chirping bird, car, train, etc.